-The appellation for red, rosé and white wines is after the city of the same name at the bottom Loire in the west of France named in the department of Maine-et-Loire.
-It lies between the appellations Anjou (with very similar wines) and Touraine, Saumur is the sparkling wine production center on the Loire and after the Champagne the largest sparkling wine producing area in France.
-In addition, Saumur is a leader in the production and processing of mushrooms and plays an important role in horticulture.
+The appellation for red, rosé and white wines is after the town of the same name on the lower one Loire in the west of France named in the department of Maine-et-Loire.
+It lies between the appellations Anjou (with very similar wines) and Touraine, Saumur is the sparkling wine production center on and after the Loire Champagne the largest sparkling wine producing area in France.
+Saumur is also a leader in the production and processing of mushrooms and also plays an important role in horticulture.
 Around 40% of the rose bushes produced in France come from this region.
-Above the town, perched on a hill, is a tufa castle, built in the 14th century and considered to be the most beautiful of the Loire castles.
-It is used by the wine brotherhood "Confrérie des Chevaliers du Sacavins" for their ceremonies and events.
+On top of the hill on top of the city stands a castle made of tuff, which was built in the 14th century and is considered the most beautiful Loire castle.
+It is used by the Confrérie des Chevaliers du Sacavins for their ceremonies and events.

-The vineyards cover approximately 2,800 hectares of vineyards in 36 municipalities on the slopes of the Loire and its tributary Thouet.
-The red wines and white wines can be taken under AOC Saumur or Anjou produced (but not vice versa).
-The white wines are made from at least 80% Chenin Blanc (here Pineau de la Loire), as well Chardonnay and Sauvignon Blanc produced.
+The vineyards cover around 2,800 hectares of vineyards in 36 municipalities on the slopes of the Loire and its tributary Thouet.
+The red wines and white wines can under AOC Saumur or Anjou are produced (but not the other way round).
+The white wines are at least 80% Chenin Blanc (here Pineau de la Loire), as well Chardonnay and Sauvignon Blanc produced.
 The best locations are those from the municipalities of Brézé and Turquant.

 The red wines are mainly made from Cabernet Franc (here Breton) with shares of Cabernet Sauvignon or Pineau d'Aunis vinified.
 The best locations are those from the municipalities of Montreuil-Bellay, Puy-Notre-Dame and Tourtenay.
 The rosé wines are produced under AOC Anjou Rosé and Cabernet de Saumur .